rpo19/personalized_search_engine/Readme.md

 # Intro
+This is a project for the master course Information Retrieval from Università di Milano Bicocca.

 The goal of this project is to define a search engine that enables user profiling and allows users to perform both standard searches as well as advanced and personalized ones.